angudadevops/k8s-on-cloud/terraform/azure/Readme.md

-<h1> Terraform on AWS </h1>
+<h1> Terraform on Azure </h1>

-For kubernetes multi node cluster we need to bring up multi nodes with help of terraform
+For kubernetes with kubeadm multi node cluster we need to bring up multi nodes with help of terraform

 - Prerequisites
-  - aws_access_key
-  - aws_secret_key
-  - aws_keypair_name
+  - azure account

-Make sure to update these values on varaiable.tf to access your aws account
+Make sure you have an access to your azure account

-If you want to modify any details like use another aws AMI, use variable.tf file to refer that
+If you want to modify any details like number of worker node, use variable.tf file to refer that

 ### Usage